• Skip to primary navigation

 From Dan Mikesell AKA DrDan

-This All-Purpose Seasoning recipe, also know as 7:2:1 or 7:2:2, is the perfect mixture of common spices and is ideal for meats, vegetables, potatoes, and salads.
-Have it ready in a shaker without running for and measuring individual spices every time.
+This All-Purpose Seasoning recipe, also known as 7:2:1 or 7:2:2, is the perfect mixture of common spices and is ideal for meats, vegetables, potatoes, and salads.ย

 Ingredients